djangify/our-spot/README.md

 <details>

+My aim throughout this project was to focus my working time using agile terminologies:

 - Create backlog
 - Divide work into sprints
 - Create subset sprints
 - Review work - completed yesterday, to do today, any challenges
 - Testing - developer tool, (print) command, keep an eye on terminal/console area.
 - Obtain feedback.
 - Maintain product backlog and prioritise items/adapt to change
 - Future implementations/scalability and performance optimisation.

 </details>